gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 the ravine in minutes.
-She could practically see it, except that was impossible because she wasn't touching him and you had to be touching a cloud to mind-speak with it and anyway there wasn't another cloud there to look at it, there was only the forest and its thousands upon thousands of eyes, deer and a few wild goofs whose ancestors had strayed away from their pens and somehow managed to avoid being eaten and scaws and striped jays and a hundred other kinds of birds, a bear up to her knees in a stream looking for a turtle or a mountain squid still sleepy from its winter hibernation, all of them now looking not at the cloud but at *her* because somehow just as she could see them, they could see her, and it was too much---it couldn't all fit, her head really was going to burst this time.
+She could practically see it, except that was impossible because she wasn't touching him and you had to be touching a cloud to mind-speak with it and anyway there wasn't another cloud there to look at it, there was only the forest and its thousands upon thousands of eyes, deer and a pair of camels who had somehow escaped from their pens and managed to avoid being eaten and scaws and striped jays and a hundred other kinds of birds, a bear up to her knees in a stream looking for a turtle or a mountain squid still sleepy from its winter hibernation, all of them now looking not at the cloud but at *her* because somehow just as she could see them, they could see her, and it was too much---it couldn't all fit, her head really was going to burst this time.

 "Noxy.
 Noxy!"
 Grappa Gas shook her.
 "What's wrong?"